AnchorBlueTop/ottomat3d-master-beta-script/README.md

 - Permissions problems
 - Gatekeeper blocking without clear error messages
 - Learning about Apple's hardened runtime requirements
+- Even with an Apple Developer License

-**Breakthrough**: Discovered the complete workflow requires Developer ID signing + notarization + stapling.
+**Breakthrough**: Discovered the complete workflow requires Developer ID signing (of every single file) + notarization + stapling.
 Built automated `build_and_sign.sh` pipeline that handles everything.

 ### Week 3 (Mid August): AMS Implementation
 Multi-material .3mf files from Bambu Studio wouldn't start printing.
 Spent a week implementing Bambu Lab's Automatic Material System (AMS) configuration.

-Initial approach: tried to get user input for filament colors, material types, and slot mappings.
-Built color picker UIs, material selection menus.
-Very complex.
+Initial approach: tried to get user input for filament colors, material types, and slot mappings, based off online implementation.

-**Major Discovery**: The printer completely ignores the colors and materials sent via the API.
+**Major Discovery**: The printer requires an 'AMS Mapping Table' to be sent before we call the 'start_print' API.
+Mapping Table does not require correct filament details for each slot, completely ignores the colors and materials sent via the API.
 It uses whatever filaments are physically loaded in the AMS.
 The mapping is just a formality to enable multi-material mode.
+The gcode file must also have had their filaments 'synced' before being sliced in Bambu Studio.

-This revelation simplified the entire feature from 20+ user inputs down to a single yes/no question: "Does this print use AMS?"
+This revelation simplified the entire feature from 5+ user inputs down to a single yes/no question: "Does this print use AMS?"

 ### Week 4 (Late August): Material Station + LeviQ
 - Implemented FlashForge Material Station (similar to Bambu AMS but uses empty material mappings)
-- Added Anycubic LeviQ full bed leveling sequence injection before each print
+- Added Anycubic LeviQ full bed leveling sequence injection before each print.
 - Anycubic printers weren't doing complete leveling via script, had to reverse-engineer the LeviQ sequence

 ### Week 1 (Early September): Critical Bug Fixes
 Final push before beta testing launch:

 **Bug 1 - Bambu Connection Test**: Connection validation was failing.
 Root cause was in the bambulabs_api package itself.
-Had to fork and patch the package locally, then modify build_and_sign.sh to use local package instead of PyPI version.
+Had to fork and patch the package locally, then modify build_and_sign.sh to use local package instead of remote PyPI version.

 **Bug 2 - Profile Switching**: Y-Sling printers (Bambu A1) move bed via Y-axis.
 Z-Bed printers (most others) move via Z-axis.
 Profile switching wasn't updating the movement commands.
 A P1P profile would try `Y200` movement (wrong), A1 profile would try `Z200` (also wrong).
-Fixed by regenerating bed movement commands on profile switch.
+Fixed by correctly mapping bed movement commands based on printer type on profile switch.

-**Improvement**: Moved macOS config file from app bundle to `~/Library/Application Support/OTTOMAT3D/` (proper macOS convention).
+**Improvement**: Moved macOS config file from app bundle to `~/Library/Application Support/OTTOMAT3D/` (proper macOS convention) as write permission prevented from writing within package contents.

 ### Week 2 (Mid September): Beta Launch
 Shipped Windows and macOS versions to beta testers.